 When the UE is in either Camped Normally state or Camped on Any Cell state on a cell, the UE shall attempt to detect, synchronise, and monitor intra-frequency and inter-frequency cells indicated by the serving NB-IoT cell.
 For intra-frequency and inter-frequency cells the serving NB-IoT cell may not provide explicit neighbour list but carrier frequency information and bandwidth information only.
 UE measurement activity is also controlled by measurement rules defined in TS36.304, allowing the UE to limit its measurement activity.

-If the UE is in NB-IoT normal coverage as defined in section 3.x, the requirements in section 4.6.2.1 apply.
-If the UE is in NB-IoT enhanced coverage as defined in section 3.x, the requirements in section 4.6.2.2 apply.
+If the UE is in NB-IoT normal coverage as defined in section 3.6.1, the requirements in section 4.6.2.1 apply.
+If the UE is in NB-IoT enhanced coverage as defined in section 3.6.1, the requirements in section 4.6.2.2 apply.

 4.6.2.1 Measurement and evaluation of serving NB-IoT cell for UE category NB1 in normal coverage